designerscartel/Laravel-Template---Parser/README.md

 =========================

 Laravel Template System and Lex Parser bundle
-Based on the template class by Philip Sturgeon
+Based on the template class by Phil Sturgeon

+Phil Sturgeons Template library : https://github.com/philsturgeon/codeigniter-template
+Lex Parser can be found here : https://github.com/fuelphp/lex

 ## Starting the bundle in app